 Day 6

-Follow the path to Dodbury and above Garrigill Burn then cross a vast area of disused mines to Nenthead with Mill Cottage Bunkhouse, which may be a suitable stopover by extending day 5.
-There is also Haggs Bank Bunkhouse and Camping a short distance away in Nentsberry.
+Follow the path to Dodbury and above Garrigill Burn then cross a vast area of disused mines to Nenthead.
+Haggs Bank Bunkhouse and Camping is a short distance away in Nentsberry and might make a suitable stopover by extending day 5.
 From Nenthead head towards Dykeheads, cross moorlands to Coalcleugh – Carrshield Camping Barn is less than a mile from the route in Carrshield.
 Cross Carrshield Moor to Philipson’s Fold and descend to Swinhope Mill.
 Pass through White Ridge and Burnfoot to The Dodd, then a short stroll in to Allenheads.
 The guidebook provides an alternative route from Philipson’s Fold to Allendale Town along Isaac’s Tea Trail for Allendale Bunkhouse and a significantly reduced moorland stretch for day 7.

 Day 7